 as member and alternate combined for a period of more than 10 years

-e
+The Department of Natural Resources and Renewables may agree to extend the term length for a member of the Advisory Committee or alternate, if there are no other representatives available for the position.

 2C.3.6, The term of a member of Advisory Committee or alternate appointed to replace a member or alternate whose term had not yet expired shall be the unexpired term of the predecessor member or alternate.